ak5/gitocd/README.md

 A blazing-fast CLI tool written in Zig that recursively scans your filesystem to find git repositories that need attention.

+> ⚠️ **Disclaimer**: This project was vibecoded as a learning exercise for Zig and parallel programming.
+While it works, the code was written quickly and may contain bugs or non-idiomatic patterns.
+Use at your own peril!
+Contributions and improvements welcome.

 ## What It Does

 `gitocd` scans directories (starting from the current working directory by default) and reports on git repositories that aren't clean: